 You might have antibiotics to help prevent infection.
 You may have them through your drip at first.
 But once you are eating and drinking, you can take them as tablets.

 You might also have drainage tubes close to the wound to stop fluid collecting around the operation site.
 This is important because, as well as being uncomfortable or painful, fluid that doesn't drain away can become infected.

 Below is a short video showing breathing and circulation exercises after surgery.
 Click on the arrow to watch it.

 View a transcript of the video showing breathing and circulation exercises after surgery (opens in new window)

-How soon you can eat and drink again will depend on the type of operation you have had.
+When you can eat and drink again depends on the type of operation you had.
 Most people can drink and then eat on the day of their operation.
-After some operations, such as bowel surgery, you may not be able to eat until the next day.
+After some operations, such as bowel surgery, you might not be able to eat until the next day.
 This is because your bowel takes time to start working again.

-When you do begin eating and drinking you may need to start slowly.
+When you do begin eating and drinking you might need to start slowly.
 Your nurses may suggest that you start with sips of water as soon as you are fully awake and then build up gradually.
 They will tell you when and what you can eat and drink.
-They may give you a carbohydrate rich drink to give you energy and help your recovery.
+They might give you a carbohydrate rich drink to give you energy and help your recovery.